leanprover/theorem_proving_in_lean4/tactics.md

   case left => exact hp
 ```

 Note that Lean hides the other goals inside the ``case`` block.
-We say
+We say that
 it is "focusing" on the selected goal.
 Moreover, Lean flags an error
 if the selected goal is not fully solved at the end of the ``case``
 block.